These 11 online teaching tools for elementary teachers engage students and bring teaching and learning to life.

 Upon creating a new document, they immediately “share” it with you, allowing you “editing” privileges.

 You then receive an email from each student that “shared” his/her document with you.
 That email has the link to their respective document.

 Moving forward, you’ll have direct access to the student’s document, with the ability to edit, write, comment, or revise.

 Last but not least, Hoopla is a virtual library full of digital content~audio books, music, ebooks, movies, etc.

 If you have a library card, you can access content via your local library’s website.

 Hoopla works pretty much like its brick-and-mortar equivalent.
-You get to “check out” a set number of books each month.
+You can “check out” a set number of books each month.

-Best of all, Hoopla is free!
-All you need is your library card to gain access.
+Hoopla is free…all you need is your library card to gain access.

-These online teaching tools are not only interactive and engaging for students but they help seal the learning process!
+These online teaching tools are not only interactive and engaging for students – they help seal the learning process.